Additive and Multiplicative Coinvariant Spaces of Weyl Groups in the Light of Harmonics and Graded Transfer: Associated Graded Equivariants

 \section{Associated Graded Equivariants}

 In the previous two sections, we have described the multiplicative coinvariant space in terms of representation-theoretic properties.
-From a computational point of view however, the problem with \Cref{alg_MultiplicativeCoinvariantBasis} is that the obtained basis for $\CWeights_\weyl$ does not reflect these properties.
-Our next goal in this and the following section is therefore to provide a algorithmic relation between additive and multiplicative coinvariants, that allows to preserve these properties in computations.
+From a computational point of view however, the obtained basis for $\CWeights_\weyl$ from \Cref{alg_MultiplicativeCoinvariantBasis} does not reflect those properties.
+Meanwhile, many combinatorial works facilitate the computation in the additive setting, see \cite{yamada1993higher,ariki1997higher,morita1998higher}.
+Our next goal in this and the following section is therefore to provide an algorithm, that allows the transfer of an additive coinvariant basis to a multiplicative one.
+This makes it possible to obtain a symmetry adapted basis for $\CWeights_\weyl$ from one for $\SymWeights_\weyl$.

 To commence, we follow \cite{Baek2012basicinvariants} and consider the algebra homomorphisms